Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jint/readme.txt

    =============
    RELEASE NOTES
    =============
-   Jint was updated to version 3.0.0 Beta 2046.
+   In configuration settings of the Jint JS engine was added one new property - `AllowReflection` (default `false`).

    =============
    DOCUMENTATION